AcademicCat16/fairfield-marketing-games/Custom Games/Cozy Hike to Delta Lake/README.md

 1. Place all files in the same folder
 2. Open `index.html` in any modern browser
-3. No installation or internet connection required
+3. No installation or internet connection required — all graphics are CSS

 ---

 ## 🛠️ Tech Stack

-- **HTML Table** — card grid layout
+- **HTML/CSS** — fully CSS-drawn scene (mountains, trees, trail, sun, puppy)
-- **CSS3** — 3D card flip via `transform-style: preserve-3d`, dark radial gradient background
+- **Vanilla JavaScript** — jump physics (rise/hang/fall), rock spawning, collision detection, timer
-- **Vanilla JavaScript** — board generation, match detection, timer, quest assignment
+- No images, no external libraries

 ---

 ## 💡 Tips

-- Mismatched cards stay visible for **850ms** — use that window to memorise both positions
+- Jump early — the puppy rises fast but the fall is slow, so you have plenty of hang time
-- Matched cards count toward moves just like mismatches — fewer moves is better
+- You only need to be 55px off the ground to clear a rock — you don't need to wait for peak height
-- The emoji pool is shuffled before each game, so the same emojis appear in different positions every round
+- Rocks are always the same speed, so once you get the rhythm down, timing gets easier
-- Try the **5 × 6** board for the biggest challenge — 15 pairs to find!
+- The progress bar fills over 45 seconds — watch it to gauge how close you are to the lake!

 ---

-*Study hard.
-Match fast.
-Complete the quest. 🎓✨*
+*One paw in front of the other.
+Delta Lake awaits. 🐾🏔️*